Despite all the hype on storytelling, articulating why stories are so important in business can still be tough.

 However, when we need to persuade, when we need to move people away from one way of doing things towards another, stories are the way to go.

-Why?
-Well, as HBR pointed out some time ago, persuasion is the centerpiece of business activity.
+As HBR pointed out some time ago, persuasion is the centerpiece of business activity.
 It goes for employees, organisations, brands and consumers.
-Telling stories is by far the most effective way to ‘persuade’.
+Telling stories rather than purely communicating is the most effective way to ‘persuade’.

 Stories and the individual